NatnaelB7/Cooperative_Robotics/README.md

 ## Demonstration Videos

-To see the system in action, check out the demonstration videos linked below:
+To see the system in action, check out the simulation below:

 ![Watch the simulation video](simulation.gif)